mattjnewberry/dream-stays/TUTORIAL.md

   - index.css (We can ignore this for now)
   - index.js (We can ignore this for now)

-### Exercise 0: Picking a location :zero: [15 minutes]
+### Exercise 0: Picking a location [15 minutes]

 1. First, pick a location.
 This can be any location you like.
 Perhaps there's a place you've always wanted to visit or just random town from google maps!
-[5 minutes]

 :information_source: Info for workshop lead, if codesandbox is not working, we may have to use codepen and use the html and css in the /alt directory.
 Most of the HTML and CSS exercises will still work but they cannot save their work without creating an account.

 2. Next, we want to actually start working on our website!
     1. Go to http://codesandbox.io/
     2. Click `Start coding for free` at the bottom of the page
     3. Click `Import project` on the left